Buildings and grounds

 - Offering front-load, high-efficiency washing machines in all 9-month residence halls, which reduce the amount of water used and detergent necessary

-- Holding major donation drives at the end of each semester to collect school supplies, appliances and household items for the VCU Free Store
+- Holding VCU Free Store donation drives at the end of each semester to collect school supplies, appliances and household items

-- Building any new residence halls to LEED Silver certification to include:
+- Building new residence halls to LEED Silver certification to include:

 - Low-flow water fixtures (toilets, urinals, showers, and bathroom and kitchen sinks)